Universally Unique Identifier Version 9

 How to use it.

-Zero-dependency implementations are available in JavaScript and Python with more on the way.
-For language requests or to suggest an improvement to an existing implementation please contact us.
+Zero-dependency implementations are available in JavaScript, Python, Go, PHP, and Ruby.
+For language requests or to suggest an improvement to an implementation please contact us.

 We're here to help.